Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Fault-tolerant zero-state encoders

 Hereafter, we consider a circuit-level noise model with error rate $p_{\mathrm{circ}}$.
 In this work, we assume the following noise model.
-Each of physical-qubit zero-state preparation and Z-basis measurement is accompanied by a bit flip with probability $p_{\mathrm{circ}}$, and each two-qubit (CNOT) gate is followed by one of 15 two-qubit Pauli errors with equal probability $p_{\mathrm{circ}}/15$~\cite{8}.
+Each of physical-qubit zero-state preparation and $Z$-basis measurement is accompanied by a bit flip with probability $p_{\mathrm{circ}}$, and each two-qubit (CNOT) gate is followed by one of 15 two-qubit Pauli errors with equal probability $p_{\mathrm{circ}}/15$~\cite{8}.
 On the other hand, we assume no single-qubit-gate and memory errors for simplicity.
-This model is relevant for ion-trap~\cite{52,53,54} and neutral-atom~\cite{55,56,57,58} systems.
+This model is relevant for ion-trap~\cite{53,54,55,56,57,58,59} and neutral-atom~\cite{60,61,62,63} systems.
+(Even for these systems, it is eventually desirable to consider the effect of the neglected errors, but it requires thorough optimization of time overheads and therefore is left for future work.)

-In such a circuit-level noise model, we cannot use the non-fault-tolerant encoders in Figs.~\ref{fig5}d and \ref{fig5}e in Appendix~\ref{C642}, because of uncorrectable correlated errors due to CNOT gates in a code block.
+In such a circuit-level noise model, we cannot use the non-fault-tolerant encoders in Figs.~\ref{fig1}A and \ref{fig1}B, because of undetectable correlated errors due to CNOT gates in a code block.
 Therefore we modify the zero-state encoder at each level as follows.
 In the following, we use various kinds of error detection and repeat encoding until no error is detected.